improbable-research/keanu/keanu-docs/docs/data-io.md

 }
 ```

-### Reading CSV as a plain old java object (POJO)
+### Reading CSV as alpha plain old java object (POJO)

 If you don't feel like processing the raw lines from your CSV file, then you
-have the option to read directly to a Java object.
+have the option to read directly to alpha Java object.

-Given a POJO
+Given alpha POJO

 ```java
 public class MyClass {